SaraMWillis/HPC_Examples/PBS_Array_Jobs/ReadMe.md

 Using an array job can run multiple tasks and differentiate them using array indices.
 The tasks are run using only one ```qsub``` command.

-## Sample_Array_Read_Filenames
+### Sample_Array_Read_Filenames

 #### Problem

-A user wants to run multiple jobs where each opens a different file to analyze but the naming scheme isn't conducive to automating the process using simple array indices as shown in Basic_Array_Job (i.e. 1.txt, 2.txt, ...)?
+A user wants to run multiple jobs where each opens a different file to analyze but the naming scheme isn't conducive to automating the process using simple array indices as shown in Basic_Array_Job (i.e. 1.txt, 2.txt, ...).

 #### Solution

 The user can create an file with one filename per line and read them in using array indices.

+### Sample_Array_Input_Parameters

+#### Problem

+A user wants to run multiple jobs where each uses a distinct combination of input parameters.

+#### Solution

+Very similar to Sample_Array_Read_Filenames, the user may generate an input file with the relevant parameter combinations and read individual lines into their array jobs using the array indices.

+## Parallel Jobs

+### Sample_Parallel_Job

+#### Problem
+A user wants to run multiple tasks on a single node without using an array job

+#### Solution
+GNU Parallel allows for the user to submit many tasks to a single node for simultaneous execution (~one task/cpu).
+Tasks that are not run immediately due to space restrictions are queued behind the running jobs and are executed as space becomes available.

+## Parallel + Array Jobs

-## Sample_Array_with_GNUParallel
+### Sample_Array_with_GNUParallel

 #### Problem